How Organizations Will Act in 2017 on Their Security Programs

 For instance, if you have a robust policy that aligns with ISO certification requirements, it doesn’t confirm that the policy would help in improving your security systems.

-There are in fact many companies who shy away from getting these certifications because the idea of up-front resourcing and the relentless effort to receive these certifications is off-putting.
+There are many companies who shy away from getting these certifications because the idea of up-front resourcing and the relentless effort to receive these certifications is off-putting.

-These companies are in need of more time-appropriate solutions that have less impact on their front end while helping them in thwarting continuous attacks.
+These companies are in need of more time-appropriate solutions that have less impact on their front end while helping them in preventing continuous attacks.

 In my opinion, these experiences of different organizations will ultimately result in decreasing adoptions of these programs and frameworks compared to what we have seen in the past.